 - Account Number – Nominal account number.
 Up to 8 text characters and already exist in Sage 200c.

 - Budget Year (this will not be available for versions 2013 or below) – Mandatory if you are importing budgets for multiple years.
-Year relative to current year, must be one of 0 for current year, 1 for current year +1, 2 for current year +2, ect.
-You can enter budgets for up to 5 years.
+Year relative to the current year must be one of 0 for the current year, 1 for current year +1, 2 for current year +2, etc. You can enter budgets for up to 5 years.

 - Annual Budget (this will not be available for versions 2013 or below) – The annual budget, you must enter a value even if you are only importing monthly budgets.

 Additional detail can be imported using the columns on the import.

 You will need to navigate to Nominal Ledger > Utilities > Import > Import Ledger File

 Change the ‘Data to Import’ section to ‘Budget Values’ to import nominal budgets.
 Selecting ‘Validate records only’ will check the import file is OK to import without errors.
 Selecting ‘Validate and import records’ will check the import file and apply the data to the Sales Ledger.

 You can specify the default values if required.
 If you leave these blank in the import file, the specified defaults you now specify are automatically applied to the imported accounts records for you.
 This can save you time when preparing the import file.

 When you validate the file and the format is correct, you will get a ‘Transaction File Validate Complete’ message.
 It is important that you look at the reports produced as these will highlight any errors with the .csv file.
 Once you are happy with the .csv file and there are no errors in the report, you can now import the records using the ‘validate and import records’ option.